CoolHandSquid/HackTricks-Automatic-Commands/README.md

   ![alt text](https://github.com/CoolHandSquid/HackTricks-Automatic-Commands/blob/main/Images/HAC_Kickoff_2.png)
 3. When prompted, type "Y" to kickoff a Quick, Banner, All-Port, and UDP nmap scan.
   ![alt text](https://github.com/CoolHandSquid/HackTricks-Automatic-Commands/blob/main/Images/TmuxRecon_Init_2.png)
-4. Notice that new windows were opened kicking off those scans.
+4. Notice that new windows were opened, kicking off those scans.
 Depending upon the ports returned, run scans for those ports.
   ![alt text](https://github.com/CoolHandSquid/HackTricks-Automatic-Commands/blob/main/Images/TmuxRecon_InAction_3.png)
 5. Change variables as you need to suit your target (Example: HTTP running on port 8500).
   ![alt text](https://github.com/CoolHandSquid/HackTricks-Automatic-Commands/blob/main/Images/TmuxRecon_Variables_6.png)

 ## ProTips
 - Run multiple commands from a table at once by splitting the command numbers with commas.
-EX: 0,1,2 (Spaces and periods work aswell)
+EX: 0,1,2 (Spaces and periods work as well)
 ![alt text](https://github.com/CoolHandSquid/HackTricks-Automatic-Commands/blob/main/Images/4_split.png)
 - Tilix Specific ProTips
-  - Ctrl+Z will bring you back to the main TireFire Page.
+  - Ctrl+Z will bring you back to the central TireFire Page.
   - Ctrl+PageUp/PageDown will allow you to peruse through open tabs.
   - Ctrl+S will split the screen.
   - Ctrl+T for a new tab.
   - Ctrl+h for help.

 ## How To Contribute
 What makes HackTricks Automatic Commands so powerful is the People!
-You can help contribute by sending a PR to book.hacktricks.xyz (into an existing HackTricks Automatic Commands yaml code block or create your own), or sending and email to coolhandsquid@gmail.com.
+You can help contribute by sending a PR to book.hacktricks.xyz (into an existing HackTricks Automatic Commands YAML code block or create your own), or shooting an email to coolhandsquid@gmail.com.
 Simply follow this template when creating your own.
 Notice that
 - the title must be correct (It is used for parsing)
 - each entry has a different name
 - each entry has either a "Note" or a "Command" section.
 A Command section will get executed, where a Note section will only be read to screen